-Your first visit or "intake visit" will most likely be with a Certified Nurse Midwife or Nurse Practitioner, even if your prenatal care will be with an MD.
+Your first visit or "intake visit" will be with an MD, Certified Nurse Midwife, or Nurse Practitioner.

-We hope you will have the opportunity to complete your intake paperwork and review some of the information in this guidebook before your first visit so we can take that time to focus on your questions.
+We hope you will have the opportunity to complete your intake paperwork, review genetic tests resources we offered you, and some of the information in this guidebook before your first visit so we can take that time to focus on your questions.

-Your first visit will include a detailed review of your health history, a physical exam (which may include a pelvic exam) and may include a brief ultrasound to check on your pregnancy (this will be up to the provider performing your visit).
+Your first visit will include a detailed review of your health history, a physical exam (which may include a pelvic exam) and a brief ultrasound to check on your pregnancy.
 You may or may not hear the baby's heartbeat at this visit depending on many factors (for example - how far along you are, your body shape, the position of the uterus and pregnancy).